robinch93/customer_notify/README.md

 ![](images/customer_down.jpg)                ![](images/customer_profile.jpg)

 Google Firebase Console was used to store the data.
-Below are other activity pages of delivery app:
+Below are other activity pages of Customer app:

 ![](images/customer_activities.PNG)